 bone structure quality.

-The last step is going to be done with X-rays.
+The last step will be done with X-rays.
 If the dentist concludes that you are in fact suffering from gum disease, he or she will perform a deep cleaning, otherwise referred to as scaling and root planing.

-A deep cleaning happens both above and below the gumline.
+Deep cleaning occurs both above and below the gumline.
 Scaling involves scraping off tartar deposits.
-Root planing means polishing and smoothing the surfaces of exposed roots.
+Root planing is the polishing and smoothing of exposed roots.
 You might get time-release antibiotics and have to return after a few weeks.

-If your gums suffered significant damage, you may need periodontitis gingivoplasty.
-It is a surgical reshaping of gum tissue that has been lost due to the disease.
+If your gums suffered significant damage, you may need a gingivoplasty for periodontitis.
+It is a surgical reshaping of gum tissue lost due to the disease.

 FAQ